Now Accepting Residents

 These homes, located in our neighborhoods and part of the community we live in, focus on the unique needs of those in the last months of their life, and their families.
 The desire for deep connection, meaning, and purpose are honored.
 Families are supported in sitting beside their loved one, sharing their stories, and expressing their hellos and goodbyes.
 Staff and volunteers are trained specifically in end-of-life care.

 Why A Community Home for the Dying?

 Often a person cannot stay in their home at the end of their life.
 Perhaps the home is not well set up.
 There is no family caregiver, or they are unable to assist with the care needed.
 Maybe it’s too hard physically or emotionally.
 Or the family or individual is not comfortable with the idea of dying at home.
-We want to honor and respect the unique needs of both the individual and the family offering a home that specifically serves those at the end of life.
+We want to honor and respect the unique needs of both the individual and the family by offering a home that specifically serves those at the end-of-life.

 A New Way to Serve the Dying and Their Families

 Friends of Hospice has been augmenting and supporting end-of-life care since 1994.
 Our services, and support of existing services, have expanded over the years as new needs were identified: Advance Care Planning, Music & Memory, Threshold Choir of the Palouse, Living Legacy, Massage Therapy, and Grief Support groups.
 We have in place many services that augment a community home for the dying project.

 Now we have a house!
 Friends of Hospice has purchased a 3 bedroom, 2 bath home at 1125 SE Sandalwood Drive in Pullman, Washington.
 We are filled with gratitude for the financial contributions over the years that have made this dream a reality.

 Our goal is to make Serenity House an integral part of end-of-life care on the Palouse.
 This home does not replace any services currently offered in the area.
 Our home will fill a gap in services and we pledge the following for the dear souls who will live with us for a short while: